grumpyshoe/android-module-imagemanager/README.md

 ## Customize

-If you want to customize the text that is shown at the _permission-explanation-dialog_ or the _source-chosser-dialog_, all you havevto to is create your own version of these strings in your projects _strings.xml_:
+If you want to customize the text that is shown at the _permission-explanation-dialog_ or the _source-chosser-dialog_ there're two option how that can be done:

+1. Create your own version of these strings in your projects _strings.xml_:

 | String ID  | Default value |
 | ------------ | ------------ |